11ume/kable/README.md

 <br>

-Well, kable uses UDP Broadcast, to locate each node that is within the same subnet.
+Well, kable uses UDP Broadcast, to locate each node inside of same subnet.
-Each node sends and receives information on his location and current status every certain time, or immediately when a status update is performed on a node.
+Each node sends and receives information on his location and current status every certain time, or immediately when a status update is performed in some node.

-The first thing that is done when the **pick** method is called, is look for the requested node in the node registry **(In memory)**.
+The first thing that is done when the **pick** method is called, is look for the requested node in the node registry **(In his memory)**.
-If he cannot found it in his **cache**, he will wait for that node for an estimated time, by default **5 minutes**, This operation may be aborted when you deem it necessary.
+If he cannot found it in his **cache** of nodes, he will wait for that node for an estimated time, by default **5 minutes**, This operation may be aborted when you deem it necessary.

 <br>